khulnasoft-lab/design.khulnasoft.com/contents/brand-design/marketing-illustrations.md

 <figure-img alt="10 icons, one for each development stage" label="Software development lifecycle icon set" src="/img/brand/sdlc-icon-set.svg"></figure-img>

-## Marketing Diagrams
+## Marketing diagrams

 Diagrams are used to illustrate the functionality of the GitLab product.
 They act like a manual, representing complex ideas step-by-step.
 They should be structured and visually clear, while using as minimal detail as possible.

 ### Color